-Patients are allowed four visitors per 24-hour period (periods begin at 8:00 a.m. daily).
+Effective March 3, 2021, patients are allowed four visitors per 24-hour period (periods begin at 8:00 a.m. daily).
 This means the same four people in 24 hours.
-They may come and go during the 24-hour period, but they cannot switch out for four different people.
 We will continue to monitor and update patient families as patient status changes.

-All who enter the Hospice Home are required to perform hand hygiene and will have a temperature check and will be verbally screened for shortness of breath/cough.
+All who enter the Hospice Home are required to perform hand hygiene and will have a temperature check and screening for COVID-19 symptoms.
 Any person who does not successfully get through this screening will not be able to enter the Hospice Home.
 Our visiting hours are 8:00 a.m. – 8:00 p.m.
 Patients are allowed one overnight visitor (except for the COVID-19 wing); this person must be one of the four permitted that day and must be in the building before 8:00 p.m.

 If there is a specific need, please call 919.828.8514.